Negligent Hiring Or Poor Driver Supervision

 An employer could be liable for damages if an incompetent or unfit driver causes a truck crash.
 A truck injury lawyer can investigate both the driver and the company to determine if negligent supervision caused or contributed to your injuries or loved one’s wrongful death.

 At the McArthur Law Firm, we can use our vast resources and years of experience to comb through every detail of your truck crash case.
-Depending on the circumstances, you may be able to recover damages from multiple parties responsible for you the truck wreck.
+Depending on the circumstances, you may be able to recover damages from multiple parties responsible for the truck wreck.
 Damages from a personal injury lawsuit could help pay for medical bills, lost income or funeral expenses.